i3status¶

 For every module, you can specify the output format.

-module to define it globally.
+You'd set the output_format in the general module to define it globally.

-you can choose which format strings i3status
+Using output_format you can choose which format strings i3status should use in

 its output.